jeremyletang/rust-sfml/README.md

 ### Windows 32 bits bug

-According to the issue #10, there is probleme to use rsfml on windows.
+According to the issue #10, there is problem to use rsfml on windows.
-It seems to be a bug in the version of llvm use by Rust.
+It seems to be a bug in the version of llvm used by Rust.
 Krzat made a patch to solve this problem, you can find it here: mozilla/rust#11198

 OSX Specific
 ============